• Skip to primary navigation

 Begin shifting your perspective

 The beliefs and perspectives that you walked away with after being handed the toxic shame aren't real.
-As with any belief or perspective we have that doesn't come from a place of love, which is your true nature, it means it can only be an illusion.
+As with any belief or perspective that doesn't come from a place of love, which is your true nature, it can only be an illusion.

 The lie that the toxic shame tells you is an illusion.
 It's not real.
 Sit with that for a moment.